Convair X-6: Development plans

 Had the program progressed, follow-on aircraft would have been based on the successor to the B-36, Convair's swept-wing B-60.

 The X-6 would have been powered by General Electric X-40 engines (J53 engines modified to use nuclear energy as fuel), utilizing a P-1 reactor.
-In a nuclear jet engine, the reactor core was used as a heat source for the turbine's air flow, instead of burning jet fuel.
+In a nuclear jet engine, the reactor core would be used as a heat source for the turbine's air flow, instead of burning jet fuel.
 One disadvantage of the design was that, since the airflow through the engine was used to cool the reactor, this airflow had to be maintained even after the aircraft had landed and parked.
 GE built two prototype engines, which can be seen outside the Experimental Breeder Reactor I in Arco, Idaho.

 A large, 350 ft wide hangar was built at Test Area North, part of the National Reactor Testing Station (now part of the Idaho National Laboratory; Monteview) to house the X-6 project, but the project was canceled before the planned 15000 ft runway was built, necessitated by the expected weight of the nuclear-powered aircraft.